 How can I protect my property after we move in together or get married?

+It is not a good idea to use a do-it-yourself kit to do a cohabitation agreement or marriage contract.
+If you do it without lawyers you may permanently give up property or your rights to property or support in the agreement.
 You need a lawyer to write your cohabitation agreement or marriage contract.
 Your lawyer will explain how your agreement or contract will affect your rights and responsibilities.
 You should each talk to a different lawyer.

 How should I protect myself if my partner and I have a joint bank account?

-The other type of joint account is a joint tenancy.
-This means the account holders each have an equal right to use and control the money in the account.
+Joint tenancy is the most common type of joint account for couples.
+This means the account holders have equal right to use and control the money in the account.
+At any time either person may deposit or take out some or all of the money from the account.
+The joint owners are also responsible for overdraft and other bank fees for the account.
 When you separate or divorce, the money must be divided equally, even if one person contributed more or less than the other.
-When one of the owners dies, the remaining owner automatically owns the deceased person’s portion of the assets.
+When one of the owners dies, the other person automatically owns all the money in the account.
 This is called right of survivorship.

-The Financial Consumer Agency of Canada has more information information about Joint Accounts, including a publication called "What every older Canadian should know about: Power of attorney (for financial matters and property) and joint bank accounts"
+The Financial Consumer Agency of Canada has more information about Joint Accounts, including a publication called "What every older Canadian should know about: Power of attorney (for financial matters and property) and joint bank accounts"

 Is my partner entitled to share my pension?